Greenside Mine: Closure, and after

 Much of the site was designated as a scheduled ancient monument in 1979.
 A survey of the surface remains was conducted by the Royal Commission on the Historical Monuments of England in 1991–94.

 The spoil heaps continue to be of concern.
 A collapse of part of the one to the west of Swart Beck, above the old Low Mill site, in 2002 resulted in a £750,000 engineering project to stabilise the area.
+Work was carried out throughout 2002 by Preston-based Civil Engineering contractor, Eric Wright Civil Engineering Limited, including the installation of coir rolls and pre-cast concrete drainage channels, as well as the placing of rock armour to the adjacent beck, with funding provided by Lake District National Park Authority and the Environment Agency.
 A further detailed topographical survey of the three spoil heaps was undertaken in July 2014, in advance of further engineering works to maintain their stability.
 Also in 2014 Eden District Council began a twelve-month environmental investigation of the site involving testing the metal content of soil, grass and water samples.